 Two Temple Place has one of the most remarkable interiors in London and for three months a year you can see inside Two Temple Place for free.
 Every Spring it plays host to an exhibition that showcases items owned by Britain’s regional museums.
-This year the exhibition is John Ruskin: The Power of Seeing.
+This year the exhibition is Unbound: Visionary Women Collecting Textiles a veritable cornucopia textiles.

 INSIDE TWO TEMPLE PLACE